We get our last name misspelled a lot. :(

 Part of the back yard

 Don is building Trudy a sewing studio.
 His friends tease him about building a "hen house," but it is going to be a really great studio.
 I can hardly wait to go back for a sewing weekend.
-Every five years, the high school holds an all-school reunion.

 They honor a different set of teachers each year.
 This time it was past and present coaches.